-AHS also recommend that you transport your pet in a “… secure, well-ventilated pet carrier.”
-Also ensure that you have an escape-proof collar, leash, water and food bowls, pet food and bottles of water for those potty/rest stops you’ll need to make.
+AHS also recommends that you transport your pet in a “… secure, well-ventilated pet carrier.”
+Also ensure that you have an escape-proof collar, leash, water, food bowls, pet food, and bottles of water for those potty/rest stops you’ll need to make.

 On moving day, keep the pet in a room with a closed door or in a crate in a quiet area of the home.
 The last thing you need when you’re on a tight moving schedule is for your pet to attempt a great escape.